Faculty News

 Topic -

 National and regional news organizations regularly interview Hamilton faculty, staff, alumni, and students for their expertise and perspectives on current events, and to feature programs and activities on campus.
-May’s news topics included coverage of global politics, international student issues, and faculty evaluations, among others.
+September’s news topics included coverage of international students, Confederate monuments, and inflation, among others.
+Links are provided, but some may require subscriptions to access content.

 Topic